 Children are expected to walk in the corridor.
-All adults will model 'fantastic walking'.
+All adults will model 'fantastic walking/walking tall'.
 This is a visible consistency which is constant and predictable.
 At break and lunch times children are expected to be outside.
 Any children who remain inside the school building during this time are to have specific permission from a member of staff and to be supervised.
 During wet play and lunchtimes, it is the responsibility of the staff to ensure calm behaviour is maintained.
-Therefore, it is vital that all staff are trained in applying this policy - MTA, Student teachers etc.
+Therefore, it is vital that all staff are trained in applying this policy - MTA, Student teachers etc. Teachers must remind children to listen to instructions carefully around hand washing and 'fantastic walking' around the school keeping the social distance at all times.
+Arrival and departure times at school will be carefully monitored to ensure the social distancing rules are being met.